Hybrid Federated Learning: Algorithms and Implementation: Problem Formulation

 where $\rm dist(\cdot)$ measures the distance between the models.
 It is important to note that the matching patterns $\Pi_m$'s have to be optimized as well.
 This leads to the following Hybrid FL problem:

-In this formulation, we jointly minimize the classification loss and the consensus loss, and $\mu$ is used to balance between the two losses.
-When $\mu$ is very small, the clients focus on training the local models, which can differ from each other.
+In this formulation, we jointly minimize the classification loss and the consensus loss and use $\mu$ to balance between the two losses.
+When $\mu$ is very small, the clients focus on training the local models, which can be quite different across the clients.
 When $\mu$ is large, the emphasis is put on learning an accurate global model by integrating local information.